felixrieseberg/vsc-ember-cli/README.md

 ## Ember Cli Extension for Visual Studio Code
 Use Ember Cli directly from Visual Studio Code.
 After installation, all `ember cli` commands are available through Code's own command list, enabling you for example to generate blueprints, run tests, or build your app without leaving your editor.

 ![Screenshot](screen.gif)

+#### Features
+ * Visual Studio Code is automatically configured to play well with Ember Cli projects - as soon as a `.ember-cli` file is detected in the workspace, we'll create a fitting `jsconfig.json` to ensure that Visual Studio Code enables ES6 and Modules support.
+ * All Ember Commands are available through Visual Studio Code's Commande Pallete
+ * Snippets make day-to-day tasks a lot easier

 #### Commands Implemented
  * Create addon folder structure (also known as `ember addon`)